 We also challenge the puppies physically in an effort to improve muscle coordination, balance, motor skills, confidence, agile movement, body self-awareness, and development.
-We provide a “playground” of challenges which helps to develop strength, agility and coordination skills in a fun environment.
-We begin in the whelping box and continue in our puppy play yard which is filled with equipment including ramps, tunnels, wobble boards, various obstacles, stairs, planks, high reaching toys, and many, many novel items that help build confidence.
+We provide a “playground” of challenges that helps to develop strength, agility, and coordination skills in a fun environment.
+We begin in the whelping box and continue in our puppy play yard which is filled with equipment including ramps, tunnels, wobble boards, various obstacles, stairs, planks, high-reaching toys, and many, many novel items that help build confidence.

 In addition to the activities that our puppies do as a litter, and the time they spend with their mom learning important life lessons, we also work with each puppy separately to develop their individual personalities.
 Puppies act differently as a group, in small groups, and in pairs than they do individually, so it's also important for us to observe the changes in personality in various situations.
 Helping the puppy build their confidence outside the litter is a very important aspect of our program.